prechelt/pomalevi/README.md

 # pomalevi

-PowerPoint-based maintainable lecture videos tool
+PowerPoint-based maintainable lecture videos command-line tool

+Simple and effective.

+If you are afraid of using the command-line, this is not for you.

 ## What `pomalevi` is